Code elements of the training program

 Create dummy tensors for compilation

 The SambaFlow compiler maps the model graph onto an RDU.
-The compiler traces how the model’s input tensors change shape to produce the final output tensors.
+There are many computations that go on to produce the output tensors from the input tensors, and the compiler traces all of that computation.
 For compilation (tracing), the compiler doesn’t require actual data, but does need tensors of the same shape.

-We achieve this with a call to get_model_trace_inputs() which:
+We achieve this with a call to get_model_trace_inputs().

-• Calls samba.from_torch_tensor(), which takes torch tensors as input and generates SambaTensor instances as output.
-The RDU manipulates SambaTensors, not torch tensor.
+• First get_model_trace_inputs() calls samba.from_torch_tensor(), which takes torch tensors as input and generates SambaTensor instances as output.
+The SambaTensors carry additional information that is used by the compiler to create a PEF.

 The conversion from Toch tensor to SambaTensor is a minimum requirement for any model you want to run on RDU.